IFRCGo/cbs/Documentation/Contribution/getting_started.md

 ## Setting up your development environment

-Make sure you have the required [development tools](./development_tools.md) installed.
+Make sure you have the required [development environment](./development_environment.md) setup.

 ## Understanding the project structure